Colors are the first things people notice about a brand. They capture attention, evoke emotions, and influence perception within seconds.

 Yellow is the color of sunshine and happiness.
 It evokes warmth, positivity, and optimism, and is often used to quickly grab attention and convey friendliness.

-Used By: Snapchat, Cheetos, Stanley, Tour De France, DHL.
+Used By: Snapchat, Cheetos, Stanley, Tour De France, and DHL.

 Ideal For: Brands targeting optimistic audiences, retail, or entertainment.